hirosystems/stacks.js/docs/getting-started.md

 ## Networks

-Typically we speak of "mainnet" and "testnet" as the networks of Stacks.
+Typically, we speak of "mainnet" and "testnet" as the networks of Stacks.
 Most wallets will be configured to "mainnet" by default, this is the actual blockchain that holds real STX tokens.
 As the name suggests, "testnet" is a network for testing.
 It's a separate blockchain state that holds test tokens, which have no value.

-Developers are encouraged to use testnet for testing, before rolling out applications and contracts to mainnet.
+Developers are encouraged to use testnet for testing before rolling out applications and contracts to mainnet.
-For development, there is even Devnet/Mocknet for working in a local development environment.
+There is even Devnet/Mocknet for working in a local development environment for development.
-Stacks.js functions can be configured to use wichever network you want.
+Stacks.js functions can be configured to use whichever network you want.

 ```js
 import { StacksMainnet, StacksTestnet } from '@stacks/network';